jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 given a starting scale degree.
 This involves learning the intervals on the fretboard, rather than scale shapes.
-There are far fewer interval shapes than scale shapes, so it is a much faster and more efficient way to learn.
+There are fewer interval shapes than scale shapes, so it is faster to learn that way.
+Meanwhile,
+our fingers learn the shapes on their own, linked to the sounds and feelings of the intervals.

 ## Practicing this scale

-See
+See {% include chapter-link.html slug="practicing-scales" %}.

 ### Ascending and descending, slowly